Defining the Concept of Self-Efficacy

 Self-Efficacy is defined as a person’s perceived capabilities to learn or perform behaviors at certain designated levels.
 The construct was originally introduced as part of Bandura’s (1986) social cognitive theory.

 Bandura defined this construct as “one’s self-perceived ability at a task”.
-In other words, self-efficacy is a person’s belief whether he or she is capable of achieving a certain outcome.
+In other words, self-efficacy is a person’s belief whether s/he is capable of achieving a certain outcome.

 Two aspects make self-efficacy a unique concept.

 - First, it is personal.
 While influenced by opinions or comparison with others, this is an individual perception.